flanksource/docs/docs/playbooks/quick-start.md

         script: kubectl scale --replicas={{.params.replicas}} deployment {{.config.name}}
 ```

-This playbook is designed to run a configs of type `Kubernetes::Deployment` & having labels namespace: `default` & cluster: `local-kind-cluster`.
+This playbook is designed to run on a Kubernetes Depolyment (with a config type of `Kubernetes::Deployment`).
 If you need, you can adjust the tags to your needs.

 Save the above YAML to a file called `scale-deployment.yaml`.
 Then, to store the playbook, run: